 Collaborating closely with the Victorian Government, we seek to support a robust food safety regulatory system that protects consumers’ health without overly burdening business with regulatory red tape.

-We do this by representing Victoria’s councils, which register and regulate over 45,000 food premises, at national and state food safety regulatory forums and discussions, and providing input and advice to reforms being developed by the state.
+We do this by representing Victoria’s councils, which register and regulate over 45,000 food premises, in providing input and advice to reforms being developed at the state and national levels.

-- the development of advice for councils about how they can better target their activities towards those practices which pose the highest risk of food safety incidents in order to reduce unnecessary regulatory costs to businesses.
+A key component of our work is developing advice for councils about how to better target their activities towards practices which pose the highest risk of food safety incidents in order to reduce unnecessary regulatory costs to businesses.